IBM/aspera-cli/CONTRIBUTING.md

 By default the gem is built signed: `make`.
 The appropriate signing key is required, and its path must be set to env var `SIGNING_KEY`.
-It is possible to build a non-signed version for development purpose: `make unsigned_gem`.
+It is also possible to build a non-signed version for development purpose: `make unsigned_gem`.

 ### Gem Signature